-The problem with Suey Park is her critics.
+The problem with Suey Park may well be her critics.

 If you’re reading this you probably know who Suey Park is.
 By now, you’re certainly caught up on the controversy of #CancelColbert.
 Maybe you’ve even seen the response that aired on Monday’s episode of The Colbert Report.
 In the name of accuracy, it should be mentioned that Park never actually called for the cancellation of the show: the hashtag was devised as a means of provoking white liberals into addressing the latent but endemic racism in their ranks.
 The rest was an ironic joke, kind of like the one that inspired this whole thing in the first place.
 Now would also be a good time to mention that “hashtag” + “activism” = “hacktivism.”
 But Park is smarter than her critics in anticipating this critique.
 Her project absorbs its own contradictions.
 Her ends justify the means, no matter how many times they change position.